An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 where $\epsilon_{\text{reg}} = 10^{-15}$ is a regularization parameter preventing division by zero, the discrete Fisher information is computed as

-The spatial derivative $(\partial_x \rho)_j^{(n)}$ is evaluated using second-order central differences via \texttt{numpy.gradient}~\cite{harris2020array}:
+The spatial derivative $(\partial_x \rho)_j^{(n)}$ is evaluated using second-order central differences via \texttt{numpy.gradient}~\cite{ref-11}:

 with one-sided differences at domain boundaries.
 Higher Fisher information indicates sharper spatial gradients and hence more localized wave structures; for soliton solutions, $F^{(n)}$ scales inversely with the characteristic width parameter $w$ appearing in equation~\eqref{eq:soliton_solution}.
-During soliton collisions, transient increases in $F^{(n)}$ reflect the temporary steepening of gradients as wave profiles overlap.
+During soliton collisions, transient increases in $F^{(n)}$ reflect the temporary steepening of gradients as wave profiles overlap, providing a quantitative signature of the interaction events that parallels the steepening observed in field measurements of colliding internal solitary waves~\cite{ref-47}.

-Phase space analysis employs recurrence quantification analysis (RQA)~\cite{eckmann1987recurrence,marwan2007recurrence} to characterize the dynamical structure of simulation trajectories.
+Phase space analysis employs recurrence quantification analysis (RQA)~\cite{ref-41,ref-42} to characterize the dynamical structure of simulation trajectories.
 For integrable Hamiltonian systems possessing multiple conservation laws, trajectories are confined to low-dimensional invariant manifolds in the full phase space; deviations from this structure would indicate either numerical error or departure from integrability.
 The analysis proceeds by embedding the temporal evolution in a three-dimensional conservation space with coordinates

 where normalization by initial values $M_0$, $P_0$, $E_0$ renders the components dimensionless and of comparable magnitude.
 For a perfectly conservative numerical scheme, $\mathbf{y}^{(n)} = (1, 1, 1)^T$ for all $n$; deviations from this ideal point trace out a trajectory reflecting cumulative numerical errors.